 Birth, death, marriage dates: Washington Digital Archives.

-City directory listings (addresses) from Polk’s Directory, available on the 9th and 10th floors of the downtown Seattle Public Library.
+Directory listings (addresses) from Polk’s Directory of Seattle, available on the 9th and 10th floors of the downtown Seattle Public Library, at Special Collections at the University of Washington and at the Municipal Archives in Seattle City Hall.

 Four Wagons West by Roberta Frye Watt, 1931, Seattle Public Library.
 Reprinted copies of this book are available for purchase at the University Bookstore.

-Memoirs of a Daughter, unpublished memoir of Ida Ross Sparkman, 1938.
-Copy in the holdings of the Fremont Historical Society, Seattle.
+Memoirs of a Daughter, unpublished memoir of Ida Ross Sparkman, 1938 in the holdings of the Fremont Historical Society, Seattle.
+I (Valarie) made a copy for my use — it is an eighteen-page typed narrative.

 Plat maps – King County Parcel Viewer.